lorraineeeee/sd-hack/README.md

  - The `renderData()` function goes through all the data passed in as an arugment and appends it (or adds it) to the list on the home page.

 #### Final Step!
-Open your `index.html` file, and include the `client.js` file you just created in order to add the functionality to your static website.
+Open your `index.html` file in the `public` folder, and include the `client.js` file you just created in order to add the functionality to your static website.
 Do this by entering the following line of code right before the ending `</body>` tag:
 ```sh
 <script type="text/javascript" src=/client.js></script>
 ```

 ## Building and running the app
 We're done!
-To start the app, go back to your terminal on the root directory and type:
+To start the app, **go back to your terminal on the root directory** and type:
 ```sh
 node server.js
 ```
-Now open your browser and navigate to `localhost:3000` and you should see the interface of **Next Todo**.
+Now open your browser and navigate to http://localhost:3000/ and you should see the interface of **Next Todo**.

+In case you want to stop the server, simply hit `CTRL + C` on your keyboard.

+We wish you find this project helpful and have a great experience at SDHacks!

 #### Acknowledgement
 Built by CSES, based on [this GitHub Repository](https://github.com/athenahacks/hackpack-web)